alexus-Huang/linear-regression-california-housing/README.md

 - A single feature's predictive power has a "floor" — the model converges almost immediately once it hits the best fit achievable with that one feature.
 - Learning rate selection involves a tradeoff between convergence speed and stability.
+-

+## Main Purpose
+- Build linear regression from scratch to understand how gradient descent works because it is the foundation under every ML model.